Hello again, continuing on my quasi-annual attempt to get started with low cost Field Programmable Gate Arrays, or FPGA's.

 I already owned a couple of Lattice FPGA based boards: "TinyFPGA BX's", hardware and their open source toolchain are covered in this previous post.

-As far as I could tell BX boards were no longer not being manufactured, also, I guessed that Lattice's software might be easier to get going vs. open source, the latter being a bit tricky.
+As far as I could tell BX boards were no longer being manufactured, also, I guessed that Lattice's software might be easier to get going vs. open source software I used to program the TinyFPGA's.

 After research: fingers pointed to Nandland Go Board as an affordable way to get started with Lattice FPGA's.....bought one!